limsammy/guildroster/README.md

 - Guilds are created by users and contain multiple teams and members
 - Members can be assigned to teams and have guild-specific profiles
 - Members can have multiple characters (toons)
+- Teams can have multiple scheduled raids with different difficulties and sizes
 - Raids track attendance for specific scenarios (planned)
 - Invites control user registration and guild membership (planned)